Spiritual Authority - Walking In Divine Kingship

-Your kingship was God's original intention and He hasn’t changed His mind.
-From the moment Adam lost his kingship and was expelled from the Garden of Eden God has been working all things after the counsel of His will – to restore this world and everything in it back to Himself.
+Spiritual authority belongs to you.
+Divine kingship was God's original intention and He hasn’t changed His mind.
+From the moment Adam lost his kingship and was expelled from the Garden of Eden God has been working all things after the counsel of His will to restore this world and everything in it back to Himself.

 Luke records God’s plan in Acts 3:19-21: “Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord; And he shall send Jesus Christ, which before was preached unto you: Who the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.”